Skip to content

 Small Brands Can Build Great Sunscreens

-Sunscreens are regulated by agencies like the FDA in the U.S. and the TGA in Australia—often the same groups responsible for overseeing prescription medications.
+Sunscreens are regulated by agencies like the FDA in the U.S. and the TGA in Australia—the same groups responsible for overseeing prescription medications.
 These safeguards exist for a reason: Sunscreens are essential for public health, and making a product that truly protects you requires technical expertise.
 However, this kind of knowledge isn’t reserved for multinational companies.

 Smaller brands succeed by assembling the right team: skilled formulators, accredited testing labs, independent regulators, and trustworthy manufacturers.
 The most critical ingredient, though, is having in-house experience to guide and monitor every step.